ssube/taleweave-ai/README.md

 ## Features

-TaleWeave AI offers a range of features for gamers, developers, and researchers.
+TaleWeave AI is meant for gamers, developers, and researchers.
 It is a:

 - multiplayer text adventure
 - Discord role-playing game